blosavio/fastester/README.md

       </p>
       <p>
         When displaying relative performance comparisons, it&apos;s crucial to &nbsp;hold the environment as consistent as possible.
-If a round of benchmarks are &nbsp;run when the CPU, RAM, operating system, Java version, or Clojure version are &nbsp;changes, we need to re-run <strong>all</strong> previous benchmarks.
+If a round of benchmarks are &nbsp;run when the CPU, RAM, operating system, Java version, or Clojure version are &nbsp;changed, we need to re-run <strong>all</strong> previous benchmarks.
 Or, maybe better, we ought to make a new options file &nbsp;and generate a completely different performance document, while keeping the old
         &nbsp;around.
       </p>